core-wg/oscore/draft-ietf-core-object-security.md

 The size and type of the Replay Window depends on the use case and lower protocol layers.
 In case of reliable and ordered transport from endpoint to endpoint, the server MAY just store the last received Partial IV and require that newly received Partial IVs equals the last received Partial IV + 1.

 Reponses are protected against replay as they are cryptographically bound to the request.
-In the case of Observe only monotonically increasing Partial IVs are accepted.
+In the case of Observe, only strictly increasing Partial IVs are accepted.
 If this verification fails and the message received is a CON message, the client SHALL respond with an empty ACK and stop processing the response.

 ## Sequence Number and Replay Window State {#replay-state}